 On the day Ohio Casino Control Commission Executive Director Matt Schuler announced the universal launch date for sports betting in the Buckeye State, the state General Assembly approved a bill that affects how sportsbooks pay taxes.

 The legislation, HB 515, was approved by the Senate Wednesday after House passage, amending language in the state’s original sports betting legislation, HB 29.
-The original law as enacted states that a sportsbook would be expected to pay taxes on a daily basis once its platform is up and operating, just as casinos do, which drew concerns from stakeholders.
+The original law as enacted states that a mobile sportsbook would be expected to pay taxes on a daily basis once its platform is up and operating, just as casinos do, which drew concerns from stakeholders.
 The revision to call for payments on a monthly basis now goes to Gov. Mike DeWine for his signature.

 Generally, sportsbooks are not required to pay daily taxes since their revenue is smaller and more uncertain than is the case with the casinos’ full operations.
 Sportsbooks are typically required to pay taxes monthly, to avoid the sportsbooks paying out 100% of the taxes on a significant win on a single day without any major losses to offset the win.
 Also, sportsbooks would not be allowed to use a huge loss on a single day to offset any major winning days during the same month.